APPLICATION OPEN NOW THROUGH APRIL 30!

-The Kids on Bluegrass program spotlights the talents of young bluegrass musicians and singers (4-17 years old) at the IBMA’s annual Wide Open Bluegrass Festival in Raleigh, NC.
+The Kids on Bluegrass program spotlights the talents of young bluegrass musicians and singers (4-17 years old) at IBMA World of Bluegrass in Raleigh, NC.
 The program matches kids of similar abilities, offering the opportunity to create and arrange music instrumentally and vocally, and to perform in a group of their peers.
-Many Kids on Bluegrass alumni have gone on to become professional musicians, including Sierra Hull, Sarah Jarosz, Casey Campbell, Cory Walker, Nick Keen, Alex Hargreaves, Seth Taylor, Molly Tuttle, Austin Ward, Christian Ward, Gaven Largent and Cory Piatt.
+Many Kids on Bluegrass alumni have gone on to become professional musicians, including Sierra Hull, Sarah Jarosz, Casey Campbell, Cory Walker, Nick Keen, Alex Hargreaves, Seth Taylor, Molly Tuttle, Austin Ward, Christian Ward, Gaven Largent, Ivy Phillips, and Cory Piatt.

 The group “jam” songs are determined by our committee of instructors and are usually theme-based.
 (For example, both Doc Watson and Flatt & Scruggs songs were chosen the year that Doc and Earl passed away.
 In 2013 the kids paid tribute to Del McCoury.)
 Each young musician receives the song selections and keys in advance, to give them plenty of time to rehearse before the event.

 They are also asked to select their featured songs in advance.
 Once instrumentation is determined, back-up musicians are recruited so that everyone has an equal opportunity to play with others.
 A private Facebook group page (Kids on Bluegrass) allows them to interact with each other throughout the year.
 On this page, they can network with the kids assigned to their songs.
 They also discuss anything from new songs that they’ve discovered to their grades on a history test.
 Instructors post positive messages throughout the year, encouraging their studies.